 We strive to make Furkot as bug-free as possible but sometimes things do break.
 Whenever something unexpected happens please let us know.
-Contact us on Twitter, Facebook, send an e-mail, or ask a question on our feedback forum.
+Send an e-mail or contact us on Twitter or Facebook.
 If we know about a problem we will be able to fix it faster.

-There are several things to consider when Furkot doesn't behave as expected:
+There are several things to look at when Furkot doesn't behave as expected:

 While we test Furkot with a wide rage of browsers we cannot support all possible combinations of devices, operating systems and browsers.
-For the best experience with Furkot we suggest Chrome and Firefox browsers: they are both excellent, easy to install on all devices and operating systems, and they automatically keep up to date.
+Furkot works well in the newest versions of Chrome, Edge, Firefox, and Safari.
+For the best experience we suggest Chrome and Firefox browsers: they are both excellent, easy to install, offer uniform interface on all devices and operating systems, and they are updated frequently and automatically.

 Something is wrong with a trip